rptaylor/kapel/README.md

   - For large production deployments (examples are based on a cluster with about 125 nodes and 7000 cores):
     - Increase `.Values.prometheus.querySpec.timeout` (e.g. ~ 1800s) to allow long queries to succeed.
     - Apply sufficient CPU and memory resource requests and limits.
+  - If Prometheus is configured to require authentication, configure `.Values.processor.prometheus_auth` to specify an appropriate kubernetes secret containing authentication information.

 Pods must specify CPU resource requests in order to be accounted.
 All pods in a specified namespace will be accounted.
 To do accounting for different projects in multiple namespaces, a KAPEL chart can be installed and configured for each one.